 Signs of a leaky roof to watch for include:

 You may notice water dripping from the ceiling in severe cases, especially during a hard rain or when a heavy snow is melting, but often that doesn’t happen until the damage is significant.
 It’s better if you can catch the problem earlier.

-When checking for the source of a ceiling water leak, roofing experts and medical professionals alike recommend homeowners not climb up on their roof to look for signs of trouble.
+When checking for the source of a ceiling water leak, roofing experts and medical professionals alike recommend homeowners not to climb up on their roof to look for signs of trouble.
 Falls from roofs are a very common cause of injury and can even be deadly.
+There are even cases where roofing professionals and insurance adjusters have fallen off of roofs and been killed.
 Instead, homeowners should inspect their roofs as best as they can from the ground, as well as inspecting the attic of the home and keeping an eye out for the signs of a leaky roof listed above.

-If you have, or suspect you have, a leak in your ceiling or roof, or if you think you have mold growing in your attic or above your ceiling, we suggest calling in a mold remediation professional that can inspect your home for mold, find a water leak if you have one, and advise you about the repairs needed, including the safety measures that should be taken while making the repairs.
-Mold remediation professionals have equipment that can dry out damp attics or other areas quickly in order to prevent more mold growth.
+If you have, or suspect you have, a leak in your ceiling or roof, or if you think you have mold growing in your attic or above your ceiling, we suggest calling in a mold remediation professional that can inspect your home for water damage and mold.
+They will be able to find the source of the leak and then advise you about the repairs needed, including the safety measures that should be taken while making the repairs.
+Mold remediation professionals have equipment to dry out damp attics or other areas quickly in order to prevent additional water damage and mold growth.